holepunchto/hypercore/README.md

   writable: true, // disable appends and truncates
   inflightRange: null, // Advanced option.
 Set to [minInflight, maxInflight] to change the min and max inflight blocks per peer when downloading.
   ongc: (session) => { ... }, // A callback called when the session is garbage collected
+  onseq: (index, core) => { ... }, // A callback called when core.get(index) is called.
   notDownloadingLinger: 20000, // How many milliseconds to wait after downloading finishes keeping the connection open.
 Defaults to a random number between 20-40s
   allowFork: true, // Enables updating core when it forks
-  userData: { foo: 'bar' }, // An object to assign to the local User Uata storage }
+  userData: { foo: 'bar' }, // An object to assign to the local User Data storage
+  manifest: undefined, // Advanced option.
+Set the manifest when creating the hypercore.
+See Manifest section for more info
+  preload: undefined, // Advanced option.
+A promise that returns constructor options overrides before the core is opened
+  storage: undefined, // An alternative to passing storage as a dedicated argument
+  key: null, // An alternative to passing key as a dedicated argument }
 ```